 Enjoy a Christmas Concert

 Much as a carol concert is Christmassier than eating mince pies and dancing badly in ugly jumpers, there’s a whole world more to explore when it comes to festive music.

 Hunting out the city’s best Christmas concerts has become one of our favourite things to do during the Christmas season in London.

 The Royal Albert Hall is the natural place to start.
-They’ve been celebrating Christmas for quite a long time now and have really worked out how to totally nail it (clue: it includes lotsa carols, swing Christmas concerts and Handel’s Messiah).
+They’ve been celebrating Christmas for quite a long time now and have really worked out how to totally nail it (clue: it includes lotsa carols, swing Christmas concerts and Gospel Messiah).

-Another cool spot and long-time favourite, The Barbican has a couple of Christmassy events to throw in the mix, including a Choral Christmas.
+Another cool spot and long-time favourite, The Barbican has a couple of Christmassy events to throw in the mix, including a choral Christmas concert.

 Wrap Up Warm and Go for a Winter Walk around a Stately Home

-You might not know it, but London is dotted with gorgeous stately homes that are open to the public.
-They’re interesting enough the rest of the year round but many take Christmas as their time to shine (literally – there are often a LOT of fairy lights involved).
+London is dotted with gorgeous stately homes – many open to the public.
+They’re interesting enough the rest of the year-round but many take Christmas as their time to shine (literally – there are often a LOT of fairy lights involved).